Accounting Schools in Tennessee

 Freed-Hardeman University

-Freed-Hardeman University offers a Bachelor of Business Administration (BBA) in Accounting.
-This degree is ideal for those interested in careers in tax, auditing, or management or forensic accounting.
+Freed-Hardeman University (FHU) offers a Bachelor of Business Administration (BBA) in Accounting.
+This degree is ideal for those interested in careers in tax, auditing, management, or forensic accounting.
 The curriculum also provides a foundation for leadership or management positions in business firms.
-Students first complete liberal arts requirements before beginning the core BBA classes.
+Students complete general education requirements before beginning the core BBA classes.
 Accounting majors take courses such as Cost Accounting, Principles of Taxation, and Principles of Auditing.
-Undergraduate students can also pursue an accelerated dual-degree program that combines the BBA curriculum with a Master of Business Administration (MBA) degree.
+Undergraduate students can also pursue an accelerated dual-degree program that combines the BBA curriculum with a Master of Business Administration (MBA) degree and prepares students for CPA licensure.

 Graduate Accounting Programs